They say that an ounce of prevention is worth a pound of cure.

 2. Get repair estimates and keep track of repairs.

-Many people get sticker shock after taking their cars to a mechanic.
+Many people get sticker shock after bringing their cars to a mechanic.
 It can be surprising how much it costs to change the brake fluid or to handle any other repair.
 Instead of passively bringing the car into the shop and letting the mechanic do his thing, ask him for an estimate.
 It will help prevent sticker shock if there are additional charges once the car is fixed.

 Knowing the history of your car is invaluable to both you and your mechanic.
 Like a doctor with medical records, a car repair record can help a mechanic get a better idea of your car’s history and what is causing the problem.
 Every time your car is repaired, keep the paperwork somewhere safe.
 The easier it is for a mechanic to diagnose the problem, the less you’ll have to pay for repairs.

-3. Stay on top of maintenance.
+3. Stay on top of maintenance

 There are many things you can do to keep your car running smoothly.
 First on the list is to get regular oil changes.
 Oil changes prevent serious damage from happening to your engine, and they really don’t require much time or money.
 Virtually every auto shop (and even many gas stations) offer oil change services.
 Know your car manufacturer’s guidelines for oil changes and track each time you get one.